Clement Mansfield Ingleby: Collier Shakespeare controversy

-In the 1850s documents discovered by John Payne Collier bearing on Elizabethan stage history in general and Shakespeare's life in particular fell under suspicion.
+In the 1850s documents brought forward by John Payne Collier bearing on Elizabethan stage history in general and Shakespeare's life in particular fell under suspicion.
 Re-examination of several documents showed them to be out-and-out forgeries, forgeries so obvious it was difficult to see how Collier could have been deceived by them.
 One item of particular interest, the Perkins Folio, had never been examined by anybody besides Collier.
 It contained many corrections in what appeared to be a 16th-century hand that Collier suggested might be based on stage tradition.
-Ingleby, along with Sir Frederick Madden, who put the resources of the British Museum on the task, were finally able to examine the Perkins Folio in detail.
+Ingleby and Sir Frederick Madden, who put the resources of the British Museum on the task, were finally able to examine the Perkins Folio in detail.
 They discovered—as was the case with others of the forgeries—modern pencil-marks under the supposedly ancient writing.
 The handwriting of these appeared to be Collier's.

-The conclusion was inescapable—Collier himself must have forged these documents.
-In 1859 Ingleby published a small volume entitled The Shakespeare Fabrications, setting these facts forth dispassionately.
+The conclusion was inescapable: Collier himself must have forged these documents.
+In 1859 Ingleby published a small volume entitled The Shakespeare Fabrications, dispassionately setting forth these facts.
 (An appendix to this volume dealing with the Ireland Shakespeare forgeries, however, was later repudiated by the author.)
 Collier denied the allegations, but Ingleby's A Complete View of the Shakespeare Controversy closed the discussion, and Collier did not reply.

 Move to London

 Ingleby abandoned law for literature in 1859, and removed from Birmingham to the neighbourhood of London.
-His early works were of a philosophical nature (his Introduction to Metaphysics in two parts came out in 1864 and 1869), but he is best known as the author of a long series of works on Shakespearian subjects.
+His early works were of a philosophical nature (his Introduction to Metaphysics in two parts came out in 1864 and 1869), but he is best known as the author of a long series of works on Shakespearean subjects.
 In 1874 appeared The Still Lion, enlarged in 1875 as Shakespeare Hermeneutics.
 This warned against needless emendation of Shakespeare's text and explained some alleged problems.
 In 1875 Shakespeare's Centurie of Prayse came out, a definitive collection of allusions to Shakespeare and his works between 1592 and 1692.
 Other contributions include Shakespeare: the Man and the Book (a collection of essays in two volumes, 1877 and 1881), Shakespeare's Bones (1882), and Shakespeare and the Enclosure of the Common Fields at Welcombe (1885).

 Other interests

 Ingleby was also a musician (he sang Shakespearean songs as part of the 1864 tercentenary celebration of Shakespeare's birth in Birmingham), a chess enthusiast who contributed problems to Chess Player's Chronicle and the Illustrated London News, and a member of the Athenæum Club.
-At various times he was Secretary of the Birmingham and Edgbaston Chess Club and a Vice-President of the Royal Society of Literature.
+At various times he was Secretary of the Birmingham and Edgbaston Chess Club and a vice-president of the Royal Society of Literature.